r48n34/Palworld-node-player-announcer/README.md

 > Currently in beta, use at your own risks

-A dead simple method to announce player join and leave count (Count only, due to bugs currently).
+A dead simple method to announce player join and leave count (Count only, due to bugs currently) by nodejs.

 ## Install
 1. Clone the project